Come rain, wind, sleet or snow, IBM Corp., will be helping Europe get its five-day forecasts over the next two years.

 Peter Ungaro, vice president of High Performance Computing at IBM compared HPSS to Tivoli's Storage Manager, but on a larger scale.
 "HPSS is a data management subsystem that rides on top of all the data," Ungaro said.

-Ungaro said the system will require a management staff in the
+Ungaro said the system will require a management staff in the double digits once it is complete.

 Enterprise Storage Group analyst and founder Steve Duplessie said IBM's HPSS enables some of the fastest storage arrays to date.